iamsilvio/deleteonerror.com/content/posts/InstallOffice365WithoutTeams.md

 Additional resources to the configuration file format can be found at [docs.microsoft.com](https://docs.microsoft.com/en-us/deployoffice/configuration-options-for-the-office-2016-deployment-tool)
 The List of all Apps can also be found at the [docs](https://docs.microsoft.com/en-us/deployoffice/configuration-options-for-the-office-2016-deployment-tool#id-attribute-part-of-excludeapp-element)

-Thats all for Step 2, after you have customized your installation we jump to the installation.
+That's all for Step 2, after you have customized your installation we jump to the installation.

 ## Step 3: Download and Installation

 Now there are only two things left, download the installation package and start the installation.

-Open a command window or powershell console and navigate to the folder containing the setup.exe.
+Open a command window or PowerShell console and navigate to the folder containing the setup.exe.
 The command `.\setup.exe /download configuration-Office365-x64.xml` will download all needed files to the filesystem Path which you have defined as **SourcePath** in your XML configuration.
 This is gonna take a while, so why don't you just sit back, relax and get yourself a cup of coffee.